7 Essential Tips to Make Your Nonprofit Mobile-Friendly

 - A reminder to donate to your latest campaign

-- Time remaining to buy tickets for your events
+- Time remaining to buy tickets for your event

 Personal updates from your nonprofit could include:

-- Shoutouts for staff who have gone above and beyond
+- Shoutouts to staff who have gone above and beyond

 - Behind-the-scenes photos of your nonprofit at work